Bias Correction of Operational Storm Surge Forecasts Using Neural Networks: Abstract

 \section{Abstract}

 Storm surges can give rise to extreme floods in coastal areas.
 The \acrfull{metno} produces 120-hour regional operational storm surge forecasts along the coast of Norway based on the \acrfull{roms}, using a model setup called Nordic4-SS.
 Despite advances in the development of models and computational capabilities, forecast errors remain large enough to impact response measures and issued alerts, in particular, during the strongest storm events.
 Reducing these errors will positively impact the efficiency of the warning systems while minimizing efforts and resources spent on mitigation.
 Here, we investigate how forecasts can be improved with residual learning, i.e., training data-driven models to predict the residuals in forecasts from Nordic4-SS.
 A simple error mapping technique and a more sophisticated \acrfull{nn} method are tested.
-Using the \acrshort{nn} residual correction method, the \acrfull{rmse} in the Oslo Fjord is reduced by 36\% for lead times of one hour and 9\% for 24 hours.
+The simple error mapping technique provides a reduction in the \acrfull{rmse} of less than 4\%.
+Using the \acrshort{nn} residual correction method, the \acrshort{rmse} in the Oslo Fjord is reduced by 36\% for lead times of one hour, 9\% for 24 hours, and 5\% for 60 hours.
 Therefore, the residual \acrshort{nn} method is a promising direction for correcting storm surge forecasts, especially on short timescales.
 Moreover, it is well adapted to being deployed operationally, as i) the correction is applied on top of the existing model and requires no changes to it, ii) all predictors used for \acrshort{nn} inference are already available operationally, iii) prediction by the \acrshort{nn}s is very fast, typically a few seconds per station, and iv) the \acrshort{nn} correction can be provided to a human expert who may inspect it, compare it with the model output, and see how much correction is brought by the \acrshort{nn}, allowing to capitalize on human expertise as a quality validation of the \acrshort{nn} output.
+While no changes to the hydrodynamic model are necessary to calibrate the neural networks, they are specific to a given model and must be recalibrated when the numerical models are updated.